Town meeting: Connecticut

-In towns with Open Town Meeting, all registered voters of the town and all persons owning at least $1,000 of taxable property are eligible to participate in and vote at Town Meetings, with the exception of the election of officials.
-Representative Town Meeting used by some larger towns consists solely of a large number of members elected to office.
-Some towns use a so-called Financial Town Meeting, where an Open Town Meeting exists with limited jurisdiction to vote only on financial affairs and the town's legislative powers have been vested in a Town Council.
+In towns with an open town meeting form, all registered voters of the town are eligible to participate in and vote at town meetings.
+Representative town meeting is used by some larger towns, where voters elect representatives to participate in town meetings, similar to a town council.
+Some towns use a financial town meeting form where an open town meeting exists with limited jurisdiction to vote solely on financial affairs while the town's legislative powers have been vested in a town council.